 1. Calculate the effective target address T of the jump or branch as required by the instruction's behavior.

-2. If T is invalid and A does not have infinite bounds (see [Section 2.1](#)), then the instruction gives rise to a CHERI fault; the CHERI jump or branch fault is reported in the [TYPE](#) field and invalid address violation is reported in the [CAUSE](#) field of [mtval](#) or [stval](#).
-3. If T is invalid and A has infinite bounds (see [Section 2.1](#)), then A's tag is unchanged and T is written into A's address field.
+2. If T is invalid and A does not have infinite bounds (see [Section 3.1](#)), then the instruction gives rise to a CHERI fault; the CHERI jump or branch fault is reported in the TYPE field and invalid address violation is reported in the CAUSE field of 'mtval2' or 'stval2'.
+3. If T is invalid and A has infinite bounds (see [Section 3.1](#)), then A's tag is unchanged and T is written into A's address field.
 Attempting to execute the instruction at address T gives rise to an instruction access fault or page fault as is usual in RISC-V. 4.
 Otherwise T is valid and the instruction behaves as normal.

 RISC-V harts that do not support Zcheripurecap normally raise an instruction access fault or page fault after jumping or branching to an invalid address.
-Therefore, Zcheripurecap aims to preserve that behavior to ensure that harts supporting Zcheripurecap and Zcherihybrid are fully compatible with RISC-V harts provided that 'pcc' and 'ddc' are set to the 'Infinite' capability.
+Therefore, Zcheripurecap aims to preserve that behavior to ensure that harts supporting Zcheripurecap and Zcherihybrid are fully compatible with RISC-V harts provided that 'pcc' and 'ddc' are set to the [Infinite](#) capability.